Mohammed Mahfoodh Al Ardhi: Military service

 A fighter pilot in the early part of his career, he went on to graduate from the United Kingdom's Royal Air Force Military Academy in Cranwell with a Bachelor of Science in Military Science.
 He also attended the Command and Staff College in Bracknell and the National Defense University in Washington, D.C.

 Al Ardhi's service with the Royal Air Force included serving as chairman of the Oman–U.S. Military Commission and chairman of the Oman–Iran Military Committee.
 He was appointed head of the Omani Air Force, a position he held for 10 years.
 While head of the air force, Al Ardhi worked hard to standardize military procurement among Persian Gulf countries.
 Al Ardhi retired from the Royal Air Force with the rank of Air Vice Marshal.

-Recognising his contributions to the Royal Air Force of Oman, His Majesty Sultan Qaboos Bin Said Al Said decorated Al Ardhi with the Order of Oman, the country's highest honor, in the year 2000.
-He has also received the Order of Al Amjad and Order of Al Istihqaq in appreciation of his public service.

 Kennedy School at Harvard

 Following his military service, Al Ardhi earned a Master of Public Administration from the John F. Kennedy School of Government at Harvard University.
 After graduation, he returned to Oman to join his family's business.